slbailey/retrowaves/ARCHITECTURE_STATION.md

 No decisions, no blocking, no external calls in DO.

 ### 3.4 on_station_stop
+`Station.stop()` handles state saving directly during shutdown:
 - Save DJ/rotation state and any tickler backlog.
 - Safely stop decoder and output sinks.
 - Ensure warm-start avoids immediate repeats.

+Note: `DJEngine.on_station_stop` exists for future expansion but is not part of the active flow.
+State saving is handled directly by `Station.stop()`, not through this callback.

 ---